Coder-RG/Predict_Pneumonia/README.md

 # Predict_Pneumonia
-A ML model for predicting Pneumonia from the given dataset
+A ML model for predicting Pneumonia from the dataset available on Kaggle.com